OceanMiki/Java/ReadMe.txt

 Code is like sex.
-It's better when is free.
+It's better when it is free.